ebs-universe/kivy_garden.ebs.clocks/README.md

 [![Github Build Status](https://github.com/ebs-universe/kivy_garden.ebs.clocks/workflows/Garden%20flower/badge.svg)](https://github.com/ebs-universe/kivy_garden.ebs.clocks/actions)

-This provides relatively simple Clock widgets for Kivy.
+This package provides relatively simple Clock widgets for Kivy.

+Presently it has only a single and trivial clock and is certainly not deserving of a whole package.
+In time, this package is intended to hold a curated collection of clocks in both Python and .kv.

-These widgets are easily implemented from scratch in both Python and Kv, and for most non-EBS applications, you'd probably just want to use some .kv based clock widget available in the wild.
+The presently included widgets are easily implemented from scratch in both Python and Kv, and for most non-EBS applications, you'd probably just want to roll your own or use some .kv based clock widget available in the wild.
+The typical EBS application can get unwieldy pretty quickly though, so this package affords a separation of concerns which aids in maintainability.

-If you are looking for something you can just pip install and which just works, and don't care that it's written in python and might pull in additional dependencies, then this might be for you.
+If you are looking for something you can just pip install and which just works, and don't care that it might be written in python and might pull in additional dependencies, then this might be an option.

 Included clock widgets :

   - SimpleDigitalClock

+No clock which have its own kivy_garden package will be added to this collection, and the collection itself will grow (very) slowly.

 This package is part of the EBS widget collection for Kivy.
 It is written in mostly Python and depends on the EBS core widgets and widget infrastructure package.